 To regain full elbow function and arm strength, tendon surgery is necessary; however, a number of factors bring nonsurgical treatments into play: if you are able to tolerate the lack of full arm function (injury occurred in your nondominant arm), or if you are older and less active.
 Treatment options include:

-- Heavy lifting and overhead activities are to be avoided.
+- Rest.
+Heavy lifting and overhead activities are to be avoided.
 Additionally, a sling may be provided.

 - Anti-inflammatory medications.
 Use of NSAIDs such as ibuprofen for pain and swelling.